-Ally Financial Inc. (ALLY), whose home- mortgage business has been the subject of bankruptcy speculation, said the unit didn’t make a scheduled interest payment today on about $473 million of debt.
+Ally Financial Inc. (ALLY:US), whose home- mortgage business has been the subject of bankruptcy speculation, said the unit didn’t make a scheduled interest payment today on about $473 million of debt.

 Residential Capital LLC missed the semi-annual payment on 6.5 percent notes due in 2013, according to a regulatory filing.
 The firm has 30 days before a default occurs, according to the filing.
 The missed payment is about $20 million.